ibm-wm-transition/sag-mainstream-devops-az-00-prerequisites/README.md

 - Copy every `example.*.sh` into `*.sh` (i.e. remove the "Example." prefix from the name)
 - Edit the files and declare your own environment specific keys.
-- Upload the files in the Piepelines->Library->Secure files section maintaining the names.
-These names are refered to in the provided azure-pipeline.yml files.
+- Upload the files in the Pipelines->Library->Secure files section maintaining the names.
+These names are referred to in the provided `azure-pipeline.yml` files.
 - When the time comes, i.e. when you will have the actual pipelines, grant the permissions as follows:
   - `sdc.credentials.sh` is used to access Software AG Empower Download Center (aka "SDC") and is only used in the first pipeline
   - `sa.share.secrets.sh` is used to access the storage account where the product and fixes zip files are stored and is in the first two pipelines